 |OCR National Extended Diploma in Health and Social Care or Science

 |Access to HE Diploma in a Health and Social Care Subject

-Full award (60 credits) of which a minimum of 45 must be at Level 3 including 24 at Merit or Distinction, of which a minimum of 18 must be in a Science or Health related subject and 15 at Level 2 which must include Mathematics and English Language GCSE equivalent if you do not already have these two subjects at GCSE.
+Full award (60 credits) of which a minimum of 45 must be at Level 3 including 30 at Merit or Distinction, of which a minimum of 24 must be in a Science or Health related subject and 15 at Level 2 which must include Mathematics and English Language GCSE equivalent if not already achieved.

 Foundation degrees will be reviewed on an individual basis and will require a transcript of the content of the course.

 Applicants’ qualifications that are not listed will be considered on an individual basis.

 Those who meet residency/academic requirements of UK students but whose language is not English will need to hold IELTS with an overall score of at least 7.0.